 This section will focus on some key sketching tips to practice on so you can build up your foundation.
 First thing to do is to get comfortable.
-Grab a desk, a pencil, and a piece of paper.
-It doesn't have to be fancy materials.
+Grab a desk, sit straight up, and open up Photoshop or any digital drawing software of choice.

 We will focus on controlling the lines, adding pressure, shading, quick speed drawings, and finding values between light and dark colors.
 You will find all these extremely helpful when taking on complex drawings in the future.

 These drawing tips are to help you control your line art form.
-On the piece of paper, begin drawing a straight line.
+On the digital canvas, begin drawing a straight line.
 How did it go?
 Did your hands move a bit slow?
 Did you have to go back and forth making your line look all fuzzy?
 Is your line short?